pierky/starttls-everywhere/README.md

 The _address-domains_ field maps from mail domains (the part of an address after the "@") onto a list of properties for that domain.
 Matching of mail domains is on an exact-match basis, not a subdomain basis.
 For instance, eff.org would be listed separately from lists.eff.org in the _address-domains_ section.

-Currently the only property defined for _address-domains_ is _accept-mx-domains_, a list.
-If an MX lookup for a listed address domain returns a hostname that is not a subdomain of one of the domains listed in the _accept-mx-domains_ property, the MTA should fail delivery or log an advisory failure, as appropriate.
-Matching of MX hostnames against the _accept-mx-domains_ list is on a subdomain basis.
-For instance, if an MX record for yahoo.com lists mta7.am0.yahoodns.net, and the _accept-mx-domains_ property for yahoo.com is ["yahoodns.net"], that should be considered a match.
-All domains listed in any _accept-mx-domains_ list must correspond to an exactly matching field in the _mx-domains_ config section.
+Currently the only property defined for _address-domains_ is _accept-mx-hostnames_, a list.
+If an MX lookup for a listed address domain returns a hostname that is not a subdomain of one of the domains listed in the _accept-mx-hostnames_ property, the MTA should fail delivery or log an advisory failure, as appropriate.
+Matching of MX hostnames against the _accept-mx-hostnames_ list is on a subdomain basis.
+For instance, if an MX record for yahoo.com lists mta7.am0.yahoodns.net, and the _accept-mx-hostnames_ property for yahoo.com is ["yahoodns.net"], that should be considered a match.
+All domains listed in any _accept-mx-hostnames_ list must correspond to an exactly matching field in the _mx-domains_ config section.

-The _accept-mx-domains_ mechanism partially solves the problem of DNS MITM.
+The _accept-mx-hostnames_ mechanism partially solves the problem of DNS MITM.
 It doesn't completely solve the problem, since an attacker might somehow control a different hostname under an acceptable domain, e.g. evil.yahoodns.net.
 But it strikes a balance between improving security and allowing mail operators to change configuration as needed.
 Some mail operators delegate their MX handling to a third-party provider (i.e. Google Apps for Your Domain).
-If those operators are included in STARTTLS Everywhere and wish to change providers, they will have to first send an update to their _accept-mx-domains_ to include their new provider.
+If those operators are included in STARTTLS Everywhere and wish to change providers, they will have to first send an update to their _accept-mx-hostnames_ to include their new provider.

 **mx-domains**

-The keys of this section are MX domains as described above for the _accept-mx-domains_ property.
-Each _mx-domain_ entry must be an exact match with an entry in one of the _accept-mx-domains_ lists provided.
+The keys of this section are MX domains as described above for the _accept-mx-hostnames_ property.
+Each _mx-domain_ entry must be an exact match with an entry in one of the _accept-mx-hostnames_ lists provided.
 No _mx-domain_can be a subdomain of any other _mx-domain_in the configuration file.
 Fields in this section specify minimum security requirements that should be applied when connecting to any MX hostname that is a subdomain of the specified _mx-domain_.

 Implicitly each _mx-domain_ listed has a property _require-tls: true_.
 MX domains that do not support TLS will not be listed.
 The only required property is _enforce-mode_, which must be either _log-only_ or _enforce_.
 If _enforce-mode_ is _log-only_, the generated configs will not stop mail delivery on policy failures, but will produce logging information.